tiramiseb/quickonf/docs/index.md

 Yes, you guessed it, it's written in YAML.

-Instructions are grouped by modules, documented here (yay!).
+Instructions are grouped by modules, documented here, menu is on the left (yay!).

+## How to install

+Just click on the « All releases » button up here ↑, then chose the latest release and download either the `quickonf` asset (for 64b systems) or the `quickonf-32` asset (for 32b systems).
+Don't forget to make the downloaded file executable!

 ## Flags and arguments